How Technology Affects Families

-Do you remember when the only television at home was in the family room?
-Or when your family traveled in the car and everybody looked for license plates from all 50 states when you were traveling?
+Do you remember when the only TV at home was in the family room?
+Or when your family looked for license plates from all 50 states when you were traveling?
 Now, just about everybody has their own personal device.
 Each person listens to different music in the car.
 Homes have several screens and family members rarely watch the same shows together.
 Technology is everywhere.
-And that technology affects families.
+Technology affects families, without a doubt.

 In the last 50 years, technology has exploded.
-It is no longer in a fixed location with limited capability and parental supervision.
-It is literally unlimited and extremely difficult to regulate.
+It’s no longer in one place with limits and parental supervision.
+It’s portable and unlimited.
+And it’s very hard to control.

 Studies suggest that families aren’t doing a great job of connecting.

-A group from Boston Medical Center watched family interactions in fast-food restaurants, specifically looking at how caregivers engaged with children.
-Out of 55 families, 40 parents were doing something with their phone.
-The researchers refer to this as “absorption with the mobile device.”
-When a child started started trying to get a parents attention, the child got in trouble for interrupting the parent.
+One group from Boston Medical Center watched family interactions in fast-food restaurants.
+Out of 55 families, 40 parents were doing something with their phones while they were with their children.
+The researchers call this “absorption with the mobile device.”
+When a child tried to get a parent’s attention, they got in trouble for interrupting the parent.

-UCLA anthropologist Elinor Ochs conducted an intensive in-home, four-year study of 32 families on this issue.
-Ochs found the primary theme in these homes was multi-tasking among family members.
-She cites an all-too-familiar conversation between parent and child: “My parents always tell me that I can’t do homework while listening to music, but they don’t understand that it helps me to concentrate.”
+UCLA anthropologist Elinor Ochs also conducted an intensive in-home study on this issue.
+Ochs found a primary theme in these homes: multi-tasking among family members.
+She cites a common conversation between parent and child: “My parents always tell me that I can’t do homework while listening to music.
+But they don’t understand that it helps me to concentrate.”

 “This constant multi-tasking that people are doing results in dopamine ‘squirts.’
-These lead to an addiction to constant techno-activity,” Van Epp said.
+These lead to an addiction to constant techno-activity,” Van Epp says.
 “Yet, studies show that downtime for the brain is essential to the development of identity, morals, empathy and creativity.”

-“Research shows that technology is actually producing higher rates of anxiety among children and adults,” Van Epp said.
+“Research shows that technology is actually producing higher rates of anxiety among children and adults,” Van Epp says.
 “Apps are influencing child development and short-circuiting identity formation.
-They’re also discouraging face to face interactions and creating superficial intimacy.”
+They’re also discouraging face-to-face interactions and creating superficial intimacy.”